The Doctoral Dissertation

 Oral Defense Committee Chair

-The committee member from outside the student’s graduate department represents the Associate Provost for Graduate Studies and serves as chair of the oral defense committee.
+The committee member from outside the student’s graduate department represents the Vice Provost for Research and Graduate Education and serves as chair of the oral defense committee.
 The oral defense committee chair must be a tenured member of the DU faculty and must hold an earned doctorate from an accredited institution.